johnrsibert/JonzPandemic/index.md

 populous counties in the United States.
 The number counties makes it difficult to differentiate the complete history of a single county from the mess of colored dots.
-Nevertheless the general trend of the swarm of points converges to a mortality rates near 0.1.
+Nevertheless the general trend of the swarm of points converges to a mortality rates near 0.2, and then bends downward toward current values near 0.1.

-##### Case Fatality Ratio
+##### Case Fatality Ratio (CFR)

 <img src="https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFR_hist_all_recent.png" alt="lognormal CFR" style="width:6.5in;"/>

-Frequency distribution of the case-fatality ratio (deaths/cases) vaveraged forn the most recent 7 days of reporting.
+Frequency distribution of the case-fatality ratio (deaths/cases) averaged for the most recent 7 days of reporting.

 The blue bars indicate the
-number of values of the ratio that fall into intervals along the horizontal axis.
+number of CFR values that fall into intervals along the horizontal axis.
 The median of the ratios is approximately 0.015 for a morality rate of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum of 0.05.
 The Johns Hopkins University Coronavirus Resource Center